-It leads to an arrangement which may turn into a mediocre one.
-And who wants such an arrangement ?
-Situation should be win-win for both so that you are happy paying and the photographer is happy to offer his or her expertise.
+Compromise leads to an arrangement that may turn into a mediocre one.
+And who wants such an arrangement?
+The situation should be win-win for both so that you are happy paying and the photographer is happy to offer his or her expertise.

 Open up to the possibility that you are being offered an experience.
 Modern day wedding photography is truly an experience if you are with a right artist.

 The candid wedding photographer should be a happy presence on your best day so you are not hiring the service, you are hiring a sense of style that will come across in all the wedding pictures that you will treasure for the rest of your life.

 As I often say to the couple, your wedding pictures will always have my name associated with it.
 This is how few photographers feel deeply about their work.